AlbertLiangca/stories/high school syndicate.md

 He suddenly felt himself darting towards the man.
 He stepped out of the alley, shimmying away as if it were an illusion.
 Wilkins turned the corner and stopped cold in his tracks.
 As if magic, there was no man with a cigar there.
 He glanced left to right, up and down, and ran back into the alley, where Darrell had removed a portion of the brick wall and was climbing into the back of a hunter’s shop.

 The back portion of the shop had been owned by Stanley Henwinson, Wilkins’ older brother (and the person Wilkins mentioned during the acceptions.), which was what allowed him to turn a closet pullout into a laboratory.

 Stanley was waiting for him when he climbed in.
 “Hey Wilkins,” he greeted his younger brother with a thick englishman’s accent, which he’d picked up from his 7 years at Oxford and Humboldt (he got into Oxford at the age of 10, and Humboldt when he was 13.
 Wilkins will be there (sort of) next year.), “Whadda ya want?”
 He stood up from the couch.
 There was an antiquity in the room, which was so small, Stanley’s 16K TV nearly crossed the length of it.
 He pulled out the pullout bed from the closet, which had been rendered into a weapon holster, every little trinket bound in egyptian cashmere that had been strung across the bed.
 Stanley swiped a Hi-Chew off the table and handed it to Wilkins.
 “Don’t eat it yet,” he chuckled.
 “This thing significantly overloads your adrenal glands, so you’ll react better and move faster.
 It lasts for about a minute and a half, or until the flavour runs out, so I designed the wrapper so that it syncronizes with the smartwatch on your wrist.
 Just tap it to the watch and open stopwatch.”
 He checked his watch.
 “Gods,” he exclaimed.
 “Half a minute until the estimated time of the ‘supposed rapture.’
 I’ll meet you there.”

 The bartender, beer-bellied and hairy, was suprised when a boy walked in, fair brunette with a button-down and khaki pants.
 He was greeted by another, taller but identical version of him, who sat him down and handed him a whiskey.
 “Kids ain’t allowed here, boy.”
 Everybody laughed.
 The boy didn’t budge.
 “I didn’t know you thought in terms of height, fat man.”
 Another beer belly stood up.
 “You don’t insult the bartender, little baby.”
 They all spoke with a light norse accent.
 The boy chuckled.
-“I don’t want to intterupt your playtime.
+“I don’t want to interupt your playtime.
 As long as I’m here, I’m an adult-19 and a half, if you need the bloody age.”
-A canadien/english accent filled his voice.
-The bartender rattled the counter with a huge beer bottle and popped off the cap, dumping the entire litre into a lorge glass.
-“Have a glass.
+A canadian/english accent filled his voice.
+The bartender rattled the counter with a huge beer bottle and popped off the cap, dumping the entire litre into a huge beer glass.
+“Have a swig.
 I hope you go drunk.”
 Another man stood up, his eyes covered by thick eyebrows and his entire body blocky and muscled.
 He snatched the glass around and returned to his seat,  almost inhaling the alcohol until the glass was empty.
 He slammed it down.
 Glass shards flew everywhere.
 The boy ducked, and muttered an “Eeergh” as a sliver cut his palm.
 He covered it with his thumb.

 Three more men stood up, including the blocky man and the bartender, and reached for their pockets.
 The boy stood up, and the taller twin also did so, slowly reaching for his back pocket.